 Setting the Bar High During Registration

-• Email: Does the email look like it could be fake?
+• Email: Does the new affiliate's email address look like it could be fake?
+Does the email address match their website's URL?

 • Channels: Most legitimate affiliates have channels in place to promote your brand and products: social profiles, a website, blog, YouTube channel, etc. You can request this information in your Affiliate Registration Page as a custom field.
 As you approve Affiliates, you can review and confirm that they look legit.